-Like a lot of people, I shudder at the word “sales.”
+Like a lot of people, I shudder at the word "sales."
 But as a child, I do remember one moment where the thrill of the sale was worthy of a good squeal.
-Even at the tender age of 7, I knew people didn’t come to the grocery store to buy Girl Scout cookies.
-Their agenda was to … Continue reading What a few little girls selling cookies can teach us about “selling” the environment.
+Even at the tender age of 7, I knew people didn't come to the grocery store to buy Girl Scout cookies.
+Their agenda was to… Continue reading Pay close attention.
+These girls have a lot to teach us about “selling” the environment.

 It's a major misconception that happy people aren't serious enough about serious issues.
 But beware, writing off happy people as ditsy or shallow is at your environmental organizations peril.